robertsabum/IP-Stack-Message-Encapsulation/Layers/Network/readme.md

 ## NetworkLayer

 This class represents the Network Layer of the TCP Stack.
-It has the following methods:
+It has the following properties:

+- `TCPBuffer` : vector<TCPSegment*>

+and the following methods:
 - [NetworkLayer()](#NetworkLayer)
 - [recieve(IPv4Packet *packet)](#TCPSegment-recieveIPv4Packet-packet)
 - [recieve(TCPSegment *segment)](#IPv4Packet-recieveTCPSegment-segment)